inferno-collection/Pass-Alarm/README.md

 # Inferno Collection: Pass Alarm
 [![Build Status](https://travis-ci.com/inferno-collection/Fire-Alarm.svg?branch=master)](https://travis-ci.com/inferno-collection/Pass-Alarm)

-__Public Beta Version 1.2__
+__Public Beta Version 1.31 Beta__

 The Pass Alarm resource adds the ability for players to enable a Pass Alarm on their person.
 While enabled, the Pass Alarm will sound an audible Alarm for all nearby players to hear, when a Firefighter stands still for too long.
-The resource is written in such a way that multiple players can have their Pass Alarms enabled at the same time, and when they can also go off at the same time as well.
+The resource is written in such a way that multiple players can have their Pass Alarms enabled at the same time, and when they activate, multiple alarms can be heard at the same time.
+The resource also includes a Pass Alarm Panic Button to immediately place an alarm into Stage 2; once an alarm is in Stage 2, either from panic or progression from Stage 1, the alarm must be reset: simply moving will no longer disable the alarm.

 Presently, the following can be customized:
+- Which peds can use the Pass Alarm
-- The radius within which an Alarm can be heard
+- Radius alarm can be heard in
+- Toggleable notifications
-- The pass alarm audio files
+- Pass Alarm audio files

 ***
 ### Development Showcase Video